nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-You may also notice that such classes play very well with the `ValidationPipe` (read [more](/techniques/validation)).
+You may also notice that arguments classes like `GetAuthorArgs` play very well with the `ValidationPipe` (read [more](/techniques/validation)).

 #### Schema first

-As mentioned in the [previous](/graphql/quick-start) chapter, in the schema first approach we manually define our types in SDL (read [more](http://graphql.org/learn/schema/#type-language)).
+As mentioned in the [previous](/graphql/quick-start) chapter, in the schema first approach we start by manually defining schema types in SDL (read [more](http://graphql.org/learn/schema/#type-language)).
 Consider the following type definitions:

 ```graphql
 type Author {